Archaeological Project Archives

 The Collection is the repository for archaeological project archives in Lincolnshire, from commercial archaeology to research excavations and community projects.

 If you wish to apply for a museum site code and accession number at the outset of a project, please complete a 'Site Notification Form' and email it to the address on the form.
-Please note that you must allow one week for the museum to process the details.
+Please note that you must allow up to seven days (excluding bank holidays) for the museum to process the details.

-The museum charges for the deposition of finds from commercial excavations.
-For details of our charging policy, see section 17.11 of our Archaeological Archive Deposition Guidelines.
-The charges for the 2016/2017 financial year are £81.50 + VAT for a full-sized box and £41 + VAT for a half-sized box.
+The museum charges for the deposition of archaeological project archives.
+For complete details of our charging policy see section 17.11 of our Archaeological Archive Deposition Guidelines.
+The charges for the 2022/2023 financial year are:

 - 'Full size' bulk finds boxes (including skeleton boxes) - £118.50 including VAT

 - 'Half size' bulk finds boxes - £63 including VAT

 - Documentary boxes - £63 including VAT